List of Nintendo Entertainment System games

 An NES cartridge (bottom) is taller than a typical Famicom cartridge (top).

 The Nintendo Entertainment System has a library of (Note: This number is always up to date by this script.) officially licensed games released during their lifespans, plus 7 official multicarts and 2 championship cartridges.
-Of these, 672 were released exclusively in Japan, 187 were released exclusively in North America, and 19 were released exclusively in PAL countries.
+Of these, 672 were released exclusively in Japan, 187 were released exclusively in North America, and 19 were released exclusively in Phase Alternating Line (PAL) countries.
 Worldwide, 521 games were released.

 Its launch games for the Famicom were Donkey Kong, Donkey Kong Jr., and Popeye.
 Only first-party titles were available upon launch, but Nintendo started a licensing program the following year that allowed third-party companies such as Namco, Hudson Soft, Taito, Konami, Bandai, and Capcom to create titles and produce their own cartridges for the Famicom in exchange for royalty payments; Nintendo later revised the program to mandate itself as the manufacturer of all cartridges while carrying it with the console outside Japan.
 The launch games for North America were: 10-Yard Fight, Baseball, Clu Clu Land, Duck Hunt, Excitebike, Golf, Gyromite, Hogan's Alley, Ice Climber, Kung Fu, Pinball, Soccer, Stack-Up, Super Mario Bros., Tennis, Wild Gunman, and Wrecking Crew.
 (Note: Donkey Kong Jr. Math and Mach Rider are often erroneously listed as launch games.
 Neither was available until later in 1986.
 Also, some modern sources question if Super Mario Bros. was available on launch day, though contemporaneous sources such as Computer Entertainer and The Milwaukee Journal state that the system launched with 17 titles, and the Journal references Super Mario Bros. by name.)
 The final licensed game released is the PAL-exclusive The Lion King on May 25, 1995.